North Windham Moves

 How to get involved?

 The project team will be reaching out to the community for input at various key points in the planning process.
-This will include community meetings in February and spring 2021.
+This will include community meetings in spring and summer 2021.
 Stay tuned by registering for updates HERE.

 Prior Planning Efforts